How To Make The Most of

 Obviously this idea of finding and selling to that endless supply customers didn’t take off, despite the self proclaimed social media ‘gurus’ and ‘ninjas’ charging thousands of pounds to make that happen.
 Most failed because their plans were based on hope and assumptions.
 There was no real strategy behind the transition from “Facebook like” to “sale”.
 The truth is that social media hasn’t changed WHY people part with their money, it’s just added to the number of ways for HOW they do it.

-Social media does give us the ability to find more potential donors and customers and have people find us.
+Social media does give us the ability to reach more potential customers and have people find us.

 It’s a great place to post news and content out and allow people to see what it is we’re doing and what we have to offer.
 It’s also a great way to tell stories and show your personality, whether that’s you as an individual or as your brand.